Stevenfavour/Linuxfundametal0/README11.md

 ![](./Img11/m.png)

-Provide name and description for the policy.
+Provide the name and description for the policy.

 ![](./Img11/n.png)